CTActual/hoopla-php-framework/README.md

-Check out our new version for 2023!
+Check out our updated version for 2024!

+Now easily supporting mulitple projects!

 There is important documentation in the **install.docs** folder.